NAME

 The order in which default options files are loaded is traced at the

-verbosity level 3 (-V
+verbosity level 3 (-V option) or higher.

 JSON OUTPUT